ripe-tech/ripe-bus-api-js/README.md

 ### Producer

-The producer can send one or more messages to a specific topic.
-The third parameter allows to pass other options to configure the Bus client used.
+The producer can send one or more events:

 ```javascript
 bus.trigger("order.created", { id: 1, ... });